illumine/articles/ZK-JPA-Spring-Tutorial-with-IDEA-Maven/README.md

 ![Paperwork Diagram](img/paperwork.jpg "Old school paperwork for a simple prototype")

-Lets exmplain how we think of this paperwork design:
+Lets explain how we think of this paperwork design:
-Basic form sections:\
+Basic form sections:

 * Search: is the section where the Retrieve operations take place.
 The user searches a Log entry with some _Selection Criteria._
 * Udate/New: is the section where the user either Edits/Updates the current log, or Creates a new or Deletes the current.
 Actually this space on the form deals with the _Current Log_.